EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 3. An understanding of Local, Private, Public messages.
 4. Use of a fully-qualified event name (FQEN) and event short name.
 5. Capture and handling of transient exceptions and non-transient exceptions.
 Transient exceptions propogated up to the service bus for retry; non-transient exceptions explicity dead-lettered.

+Other technical features include:
-6. Selection of appropriate non-default serverless function bindings in order to have full access to the underlying service bus - for explicit dead-lettering and also access to the message header, not just the payload.
+1. Selection of appropriate non-default serverless function bindings in order to have full access to the underlying service bus - for explicit dead-lettering and also access to the message header, not just the payload.
+2. Use of custom IoC container (Autofac) for using "named registrations", which is a big feature missing from the built in .NET container.
+3. Base classes implementing GoF template method pattern for processing ingress requests (http) and queue processing.
+4. Transmitting and enforcing use of the FQEN and event short name.
+Populating the command/event "subject" property - useful for viewing in Azure Service Bus Event Explorer.

 # Definitions: Messages, Commands, Events
 - Messages sent to queues / subscriptions.